 We have implemented a secured procedure to be able to make death arrangements, pre-arrangements and quotes by phone or email.

 According to instructions from the director of public health of Quebec, an exhibition with embalming and a placement in a crypt are now permitted, but under certain conditions.

 Ask your Memoria advisor to let you know more about the different options available, while respecting your beliefs and needs.

 PLANNING A FUNERAL

-Church funerals: Places of worship are permitted to hold a maximum of 250 worshipers for funerals.
-Since dioceses and churches issue and follow their own regulations and policies, we cannot guarantee that funerals will be held in the church you choose.
-Your Memoria advisor can verify the information for you.
+Church funerals: The vaccination passport is no longer required and there is no limit on the number of worshipers that places of worship are authorized to accommodate.
+Since dioceses and churches issue and follow their own regulations and policies, we cannot guarantee that funerals will be held at the church you have chosen.
+Your Memoria advisor can verify for you.

 Live broadcasts: Ask your advisor to let you know more about our various online obituaries packages to share this moment with your loved ones from the obituary on our website.
 We also suggest that you use the Facetime app on your phone or tablet to share those precious moments with those who cannot be present.

-Home Rituals: Sharing a ritual can be a real comfort, even more so in these difficult times.
+Home Rituals: Sharing a ritual can be a real comfort in difficult times.
 Ask people around you to light a candle at home in memory of your loved one, on a specific date and time, and then send youa picture.
 Visit our Home Rituals section for more ideas and tools to create a ritual and share it with your loved ones from the online obituary.

 VISIT THE SEPULTURE OF A LOVED ONE